BalliuLab/FastGxC/README.md

        fdr_thresh = fdr_thresh
      )

-## Run multiple testing correction with the four level hierarchy - this will output specific and shared eGenes and eAssociations as well as global eGenes
+## Run multiple testing correction with the four level hierarchy:
+## this will output specific and shared eGenes and eAssociations as well as global eGenes
 treeQTL_step(
        data_dir,
        snps_location_file_name,